matthewgallina/smockin/README.md

         ./install.sh

-        Then to start sMockin using the in-mem DB: mvn3 spring-boot:run
+        To start sMockin using the in-mem DB: mvn3 spring-boot:run

         Or to run sMockin with remote debugging (port 8008):